 Numerous factors can influence the cost of Clarity Aligners.

 First up, the office visits.
 The more often you see your orthodontist in person, the higher your price.
-So, someone with check-ins every four weeks will spend more than someone who has them every 12.
+So, someone with check-ins every four weeks will spend more than someone who has them every ten.

 Even on the more affordable end, Clarity Aligners might cost too much for most people to pay out of pocket.